Wetwang: History

-It has been hypothesised that the unlocated Romano-British town of Delgovicia is located at Wetwang.

 Public transport

 Until 1950, the village was served by Wetwang railway station, on the Malton to Driffield Line, but this line has closed.
 The village is now served by an infrequent East Yorkshire Motor Services bus.

 Honorary mayor

-Its name (defined in The Meaning of Liff as meaning "a moist penis") often attracts mirth, even from Richard Whiteley of the Channel 4 quiz show Countdown; he held the honorary title Mayor of Wetwang from 1998 until his death in 2005.
+Richard Whiteley of the Channel 4 quiz show Countdown held the honorary title Mayor of Wetwang from 1998 until his death in 2005.

 On 25 June 2006, local weather forecaster Paul Hudson from BBC Look North was invested as Whiteley's successor.